Get Today in Masonic History into your Inbox. Sign up today for one of our email lists!

 Charles Edward Bennett was an American politician.

 Bennett was born in Canton, New York on December 2nd, 1910.
 In his teenage years he moved to Florida with his family.
 He graduated from high school in Tampa, Florida.
 He was an Eagle Scout and received the Distinguished Eagle Scout Award from the Boy Scouts of America.
 After high school he went on the University of Florida.
 He was the only person in the history of the school to be the editor of the school newspaper and the president of the student body.
 During his time as editor, he wrote an editorial in favor of isolation and the importance of the United States staying out of other countries wars.
 He graduated from the University of Florida with a Bachelors Degree.
-He would go on to enroll in the Law School and graduate with a Juris Doctorate in 1934.
+He went on to enroll in the Law School and graduate with a Juris Doctorate in 1934.

 Bennett was in the middle of the 1992 election and was likely to be reelected, when his wife became ill.
 He immediately withdrew from the race.